chaos-mesh/website/versioned_docs/version-2.8.4/simulate-block-chaos-on-kubernetes.md

 ## BlockChaos Introduction

 Chaos Mesh provides the BlockChaos experiment type.
-You can use this experiment type to simulate a block device latency or freeze scenario.
-This document describes how to install the dependencies of a BlockChaos experiment, and create a BlockChaos.
+You can use this experiment type to simulate a block device latency scenario.
+This document describes how to install the dependencies for a BlockChaos experiment and create a BlockChaos experiment.

 :::note

 BlockChaos is in an early stage.
-The installation and configuration experience of it will continue to improve.
-If you find any issues, please open an issue in [chaos-mesh/chaos-mesh](https://github.com/chaos-mesh/chaos-mesh) to report.
+Its installation and configuration experience will continue to improve.
+If you find any issues, please open an issue in [chaos-mesh/chaos-mesh](https://github.com/chaos-mesh/chaos-mesh) to report them.

 :::

 :::note

-BlockChaos `freeze` action will affect all processes using the block device, not only the target container.
+The BlockChaos `delay` action affects all processes using the block device, not only the target container.

 :::

 ## Install kernel module

-BlockChaos `delay` action depends on the [chaos-driver](https://github.com/chaos-mesh/chaos-driver) kernel module.
-It can only be injected on a machine with this module installed.
+The BlockChaos `delay` action depends on the [chaos-driver](https://github.com/chaos-mesh/chaos-driver) kernel module.
+It can only be injected on a machine where this module is installed.
 Currently, you have to compile and install the module manually.

 1. Download the source code of this module using the following command: